Saccharide/cool-commands/bash.md

 grep -r --include '*.py' STRING .
 ```

+* `grep` with `-o` only output the match parts, `-h` only outputs the result without file name, `-f` indicates the fileanme of the list of words to grep for

 * `find` all mp3 files in current directory and create a playlist. `\;` denotes the end of command
 ```bash
 find . -maxdepth 1 -name "*.mp3" -exec echo "play" {} \; > playlist